Ponggongan inscription: Significance

 Adityawarman, a prince of Malay and Javanese descent, was a newcomer to the Minangkabau highlands, and he ruled the region as king for approximately forty years.
-Therefore, the existance of these inscriptions is thought to not only serves as a physical marker (landmark), but can also be seen as part of Adityawarman's political strategy to legitimize his authority over the established local community of Tanah Datar, which controlled economic resources, and was rich in natural resources such as agriculture and gold.
+Therefore, the existence of these inscriptions is thought to not only serves as a physical marker (landmark), but can also be seen as part of Adityawarman's political strategy to legitimize his authority over the established local community of Tanah Datar, which controlled economic resources, and was rich in natural resources such as agriculture and gold.
 The existence of this inscription indicates the complexity of the social structure under his rule, which was based on rice paddies, trade, and crafts, as well as efforts to integrate them into his commodity distribution monopoly network.
 Goods from the interior were sent by land to ports on the west coast, or by boat via the Kampar and Batang Hari rivers to ports on the east coast, and vice versa.

 Preservation

 This inscription is an asset belonging to the Datuk Bunsu clan, managed under the supervision of the Regional Cultural Preservation Center III (formerly the West Sumatra Cultural Heritage Preservation Center).
+(Note: The kinship groups of the Minangkabau ethnic community are called kaum (or suku).
+Each nagari (village) in Minangkabau is formed by at least four kaum.
+A kaum is led by a penghulu (or datuk).
+In this case, the Ponggongan inscription is located within the customary territory of the kaum of Datuk Bunsu and is recognized as an asset of that kaum by the government.)
 This inscription has been officially recognized as a National Cultural Heritage Object.
 The cultural heritage status was determined through Decree (SK) Number PM.05/PW.007/MKP/2010, issued on January 8, 2010, by the Ministry of Culture and Tourism of the Republic of Indonesia.